What do I do if I get a cold or flu-like symptoms?

 Luleå university of Technology is monitoring the situation and following the information and recommendations issued by the Public Health Agency of Sweden, the Swedish Ministry for Foreign Affairs (MFA) and the Swedish Civil Contingencies Agency.
 These authorities are continuously updating their information and recommendations.
 Find out more about the university's general recommendations on COVID-19.

-I am admitted to studies starting in the autumn 2020, will the university be open as usual then?
+I am admitted to studies starting in the spring 2021, will the university be open as usual then?

-I have received my invoice for the tuition fee for a programme starting in the autumn 2020, what will happen if I cannot begin my studies because of COVID-19?
+I have received my invoice for the tuition fee for a programme starting in the spring 2021, what will happen if I cannot begin my studies because of COVID-19?

 We understand that you are worried about the situation regarding COVID-19.
-Our hope is that the situation will become better and that it will be possible for you to arrive safely to Luleå University of Technology and begin your studies as planned.
-If you plan on commencing your studies in the autumn 2020, you must pay the tuition fee for the first semester by deadline, otherwise we will not be able to guarantee you a housing offer and you might not get your residency permit on time.
+If you plan on commencing your studies in the spring 2021, you must pay the tuition fee for the first semester by deadline, otherwise we will not be able to guarantee you a housing offer and you might not get your residency permit on time.

 We can however assure you that Luleå University of Technology will have a generous policy regarding refunds of tuition fees.
 For example, you have the right to reimbursement of the tuition fee if you are prevented from leaving your home country, or from entering Sweden, due to COVID-19.
 The same applies if you, due to health reasons, are prevented from starting your studies as planned.

-Can I defer my admission to autumn 2021 if the spread of COVID-19 prevents me from commencing my studies in autumn 2020?
+Can I defer my admission if the spread of COVID-19 prevents me from commencing my studies in spring 2021?

 If you are admitted to a programme and want to postpone your studies, you can apply for a deferral of studies.
 According to the university policy, defferal can only be granted in extraordinary circumstances, such as illness, family crisis or compulsory military service.
 Circumstances depending on COVID-19 are not grounds for a deferral of studies.
 If you are unable to attend your studies due to circumstances surrounding COVID-19 you must apply for a refund of your tuition fee.